JDeLay-JR/BlogSite/content/posts/2018-11-23/index.md

 Hello!
 Thanks for stopping by and taking time to read our blog; we appreciate you!

 I want to preface this article by stating that a framework is, in its simplest form, a tool that allows a developer to accomplish a task.
 This article is not meant to praise or belittle either of these two frameworks because I think they are both great in their own unique ways.
 What I want to try and do is highlight the similarities and the differences between these two frameworks and provide use cases for each.
 With that being said let me give a little background story behind these two frontend frameworks.

-React history
+## React

+React was created by Jordan Welke, a software engineer at Facebook, and first used on Facebook's newsfeed page in 2011.
+Welke created React after being "influenced by XHP which is an HTML component framework for PHP" (React History Wikipedia).
+I've never used XHP, or PHP for that matter, so I can't speak to how

 Vue history

 What are they both?
 Talk about component based approach to front end